Melissa Jones (writer): Sick at Heart (1999)

-Jones's second book, Sick at Heart, follows the charismatic Alex, describing his unhealthy relationship with his mother during his cildhood in the South of France; cruel treatment of his wife, Susanna; and affair with a 17-year-old girl, Kitty.
+Jones's second book, Sick at Heart, follows the charismatic Alex, describing his unhealthy relationship with his mother during his childhood in the South of France; cruel treatment of his wife, Susanna; and affair with a 17-year-old girl, Kitty.
 The novel is told through letters written to the three women.
 The novel was described as "grimly compulsive" by Helen Rumbelow writing for The Times Metro.

 Sick at Heart was published by Orion in 1999 with a second edition of the novel was released on 5 October 2000.
 A German edition was published by Droemer Knaur in 2003 as Drei grausame Frauen [Three Cruel Women].

 The Hidden Heart of Emily Hudson (2010)

 While residing in Castle Hedingham, Essex, Jones wrote her third novel,The Hidden Heart of Emily Hudson, published as Emily Hudson in the United States and Canada.
-The narrative follows Emily Hudson, orphaned by tuberculosis and sent to live with an uncle in Newport, Rhode Island, at the outbreak of the American Civil War.
+The narrative follows the eponymous character, orphaned by tuberculosis and sent to live with an uncle in Newport, Rhode Island, at the outbreak of the American Civil War.
 The sensitive Emily, with her pretensions of being an artist, is dismissed by her uncle who wishes to rid himself of her through marriage.
-When her engagement to the eligible Captain Lindsey falls through, Emily's aesthete cousin William offers her an escape to England.
+When her engagement to the eligible Captain Lindsey fails, Emily's aesthete cousin William offers her an escape to England.
 However, William becomes an obsessively controlling patron of Emily's and she plans to set out on her own for Rome.
-The relationship between Emily and William is modelled after that of Henry James and his Muse, Mary "Minny" Temple.
+The relationship between Emily and William is modelled after that of Henry James and his muse, Minny Temple.
 Jones was inspired by Lyndall Gordon's text A Private Life of Henry James: Two Women and His Art (1998).
 Gordon's book quotes Temple's correspondences at length, inspiring the epistolary style of Jones's novel.

-Jones's novel was described in the press as "a wonderful book" by The Independent and "no ordinary piece of Victoriana" by The Times.
+The Hidden Heart of Emily Hudson was described in the press as "a wonderful book" by The Independent and "no ordinary piece of Victoriana" by The Times.
 The novel was also reviewed favourably by the Daily Mail, who described it as "[a]bsorbing, thoughtful, romantic" and by Glamour, who called it "a beguillingly erotic read".
 The writer Fay Weldon praised the work as "elegant, persuasive and engrossing" and Julia Gregson called it her "favourite book in a long while: a spellbinding tale [...] both literary and romantic".

 The novel was published on 7 January 2010 by Sphere in the United Kingdom, by Viking and Penguin in the United States, and by HarperCollins in Canada.

+Gone for a Soldier (2026)

+After seven years of writing, during which time she moved to Northiam, Jones released her fourth novel, Gone for a Soldier.
+The novel was published by The Authors' Collective in 2026.
+Jones has referenced Henry James's The Turn of the Screw (1898) and the work of Ruth Rendell and P. D. James as an influence.